aditya-patil-00/Fashion-Recommender/README.md

 <h2> Features</h2>

-Here're some of the project's best features:
+Here're some of the project's features:

 *   Image Upload and Resizing: Upload an image of a fashion item which is then resized to 60x80 pixels for uniformity in processing.
 *   Feature Extraction: Utilizes a pre-trained ResNet50 model to extract features from the uploaded image ensuring accurate similarity comparisons.